-Prerequisites: Successful Completion Algebra II; GPA 3.0 or higher
+Prerequisites: Successful Completion Algebra II Honors or Algebra 2; GPA 3.0 or higher purchase a calculator)

-Credits: 1 Math Credit; 6 College Credits if taken for Dual Enrollment Requirement: Graphing calculator TI-83/84 plus provided by the student.
-These calculators will also be needed for college preparatory standardized testing. (special arrangements will be made for students who cannot purchase a calculator)
+Credits: 1 Math Credit; 6 College Credits if taken for Dual Enrollment

+Requirement: Graphing calculator TI-83/84 plus provided by the student.
+These calculators will also be needed for college preparatory standardized testing. (special arrangements will be made for students who cannot